3 ways to build a Knowledge Base Wiki in SharePoint

 For the most part – Enterprise Wiki has the same editing capabilities as the “regular” Wiki.
 However, you also get 2 “Enterprise Wiki” specific features like:

-- Page Rating – ability to rate pages
+- Page Rating – the ability to rate pages

 - Metadata Tagging – ability to tag pages/articles on the same screen where you are editing a page